I Sat Through 14 Hours of Meetings in One Week and Fired Every Meeting Tool I Was Paying For — What I Kept Wasn’t What I Expected

 - Pros: It auto-joins calls when you share a link.
 The live shared notes feature lets multiple people edit a transcript together.
 I like that it pulls keywords and action items automatically.

 - Cons: The free plan limits transcription to 300 minutes per month.
-I quickly hit that cap during my test week. also, the mobile app felt slower to sync compared to the desktop version.
+I quickly hit that cap during my test week. the mobile app felt slower to sync compared to the desktop version.

 - Best for: Students and small teams needing lightweight transcription without a steep learning curve.